foundersandcoders/xhr-workshop/README.md

 [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) is a Chrome extension that will automatically make JSON data much more readable in Chrome.

-[Postman](https://www.getpostman.com/) is a Chrome app that we can use to easily make API requests.
+[Postman](https://www.getpostman.com/) is a native app that we can use to easily make API requests.
+The Chrome app has been deprecated, make sure you use the native app.
 Check out the docs and install the app from [here](https://www.getpostman.com/docs/).

 [prettyjson](https://www.npmjs.com/package/prettyjson) is a package for formatting JSON data.
 To install it run in your terminal `npm install -g prettyjson`